Trade deal no panacea for rocky U.S. relations with China

 WASHINGTON/BEIJING (Reuters) - From Huawei to the South China Sea, deep political rifts between Beijing and Washington are set to persist, despite a trade relations breakthrough, as the United States pushes back against an increasingly powerful and assertive China.

-Relations between the world’s two largest economies have deteriorated sharply since U.S. President Donald Trump imposed punitive trade tariffs in 2018, igniting a trade war.
+Relations between the world’s two largest economies have deteriorated sharply since U.S. President Donald Trump imposed punitive tariffs in 2018, igniting a trade war.

 “The broader, darkening picture is not going to be brightened much by this deal,” Bates Gill, an expert on Chinese security policy at Macquarie University in Sydney, said of the initial trade deal signed on Wednesday.

-This backdrop spans China’s militarization of the South China Sea; rising tensions over Taiwan, which Beijing claims as its own; U.S. criticism over human rights in Hong Kong and Xinjiang and a backlash against telecoms gear provider Huawei.
+This backdrop spans China’s militarization of the South China Sea; rising tensions over Taiwan, which Beijing claims as its own; U.S. criticism over human rights in Hong Kong and Xinjiang, and a backlash against telecoms gear provider Huawei.

 While the initial deal defuses an 18-month row that has hit global growth, experts say it is unlikely to provide much balm for broader frictions rooted in U.S. fears over an economically and technologically powerful China with a modernizing military.

-“We can see Phase 1 as an emergency treatment to lower the temperature, but it has not addressed the fundamental problems,” Wang Heng, a professor at the University of New South Wales in Sydney who studies the China-U.S. economic relationship, said.
+“We can see Phase 1 as an emergency treatment to lower the temperature, but it has not addressed the fundamental problems,” said Wang Heng, a professor at the University of New South Wales in Sydney, who studies the China-U.S. economic relationship.

-Washington is increasingly alarmed about the security implications of Chinese technology, and has tightened its rules to keep better tabs on acquisition of key technology by China, setting in motion changes to the global supply chain.
+Washington is increasingly alarmed about the security implications of Chinese technology, and has tightened its rules to keep better tabs on the acquisition of key technology by China, setting in motion changes to the global supply chain.

 “The Chinese leadership are not naive about this,” said Gill.
-“They are already making moves to be more autonomous and thinking about a future ... in an environment of hostility.”
+“They are already making moves to be more autonomous and thinking about a future... in an environment of hostility.”

-The Trump administration put Chinese telecoms equipment giant Huawei Technologies Co on a trade blacklist on national security concerns in May, banning it from buying supplies from American firms without U.S. government approval.
+The Trump administration put Chinese telecoms equipment giant Huawei Technologies Co [HWT.UL] on a trade blacklist on national security concerns in May, banning it from buying supplies from American firms without U.S. government approval.

 It has also taken measures to crimp exports of artificial intelligence software.